 According to CFK families, the things that make the biggest difference between surviving the holidays and enjoying them are:

 Everyone wants to give children a gift that they love, but for children who struggle, gift-giving may not be as straight-forward.
 Even though you may want to the gift to be a surprise, it makes sense to talk to the child's parents first and learn about his or her interests and needs.
-This gift giving-guide from She Knows offers some great tips.